jsuar/nomad-custodian/README.md

 # Nomad Custodian

-Inspired by [Cloud Custodian](https://github.com/cloud-custodian/cloud-custodian), this simple CLI helps Nomad administrators manage Nomad job resources with cost optimization in mind.
+Inspired by [Cloud Custodian](https://github.com/cloud-custodian/cloud-custodian), this simple CLI will help Nomad administrators manage job resources with cost optimization and maintenance in mind.

 ## Features
 * Scale in all job task group counts to `count=1` during off business hours